Random COVID-19 testing in Sedgwick County expected to reveal new cases

-Wichita, Kan.
-(KSNW) – It’s a good new and bad news situation in Sedgwick County with COVID-19.
+WICHITA, Kan.
+(KSNW) – It’s a good news and bad news situation in Sedgwick County with COVID-19.

-New cases continue to happen and the numbers are expected to rise as more testing is happening for all county resident.
+New cases continue to happen and the numbers are expected to rise as more testing is happening for all county residents.

 The good news is on the testing side of COVID-19 in the county.